johannschopplich/kirby-headless-starter/README.md

 - PHP 8.1+

-Kirby is not a free software.
-You can try it for free on your local machine but in order to run Kirby on a public server you must purchase a [valid license](https://getkirby.com/buy).
+Kirby is not free software.
+However, you can try Kirby and the Starterkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://getkirby.com/buy).

 ## Setup